peterdrysdale/bellbird/doc/dictionary.md

 Observing the way words are already encoded by looking at examples in the existing decoded dictionary are invaluable for generating a new pronounciation.

-Using `text2phones` to find how the letter to sound rules work may also help.
+Using the `--printphones` option to find how the letter to sound rules work may also help.

 Always recheck a pronounciation when it is compiled in as the pronounciation may occasionally surprise.